University of Southampton Delhi | BSc (Hons) Admissions 2025

 Cost Manager: A cost Manager is responsible for overseeing the entire credit-granting procedure, including the ongoing implementation of credit policies.
 To maximize firm sales and bad debt losses, cost managers must routinely analyze the credit of current customers and evaluate the creditworthiness of prospective consumers.
 Depending on the organization and position they are working on, cost managers have different functions and duties.

-Research Analyst: Research Analysts are the professionals who collect and analyze data, research trends along with evaluating economic problems for resources, goods, and services.
+Research Analyst: Research Analysts are the professionals who collect and analyze data, research trends and evaluate economic problems for resources, goods, and services.
 Research analysts are responsible for applying both qualitative and quantitative economic analysis to niches within a variety of sectors.
 For instance, education, health, development, and the environment.
 Some research analysts are also required to study the cost of products, healthcare, or energy, along with examining employment levels, business cycles, exchange rates, taxes, inflation, or interest rates.

 CMA graduates can work in different areas.
 They will explore lucrative careers in project management, GST Audit, Internal Audit, and consultancies.
 We have mentioned below some of the popular employment areas for graduates.